Yixiao-Wang-Stats/TMoPOFD/README.md

 ## Overview

 This software accompanies the paper titled *“Trimmed Mean for Partially Observed Functional Data”* by Yixiao Wang, which extends the work on the POIFD method.
+This is my bachelor's thesis.
 The work primarily references the following studies:

 - **Integrated Depths for Partially Observed Functional Data**
   *Authors*: A. Elías, R. Jiménez, A. M. Paganoni, L. M. Sangalli